iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 The oracle complexity model consists of the following components:
   - *Fucntion class* $\mathcal{F}$, e.g., convex Lipschitz continuous function class, and (nonconvex) Lipschitz smooth function class.
   - *Oracle class* $\mathbb{O}$, for any query point $x$, it requires some information $\mathbb{O}(x)$ about the function, e.g., zeroth-order oracle returns function value and first-order oracle returns function gradient or subdifferential.
+    - In the deterministic case,
+    - In the finite-sum case,
+    - In the stochastic case,
   - *Algorithm class* $\mathcal{A}$, e.g., a common algorithm class studied in optimization literature is the *linear-span algorithm*, which covers various gradient-based methods.
 The algorithm interacts with an oracle $\mathbb{O}$ to decide the next query point.
 Linear-span algorithm says that the next query point is within a linear combination of all past information:

     $$